sohailmerchant/kitab-metadata-api/README.md

 - At the load, populate aggregatedstats data e.g. number of authors, number of versions, etc...
 - Search and Filter on the endpoints
 - Find a way to update the database dynamically everyday without the downtime
-- New database per version and upload the data